deathvu/task_softwareDev_intern/README.md

-Libraries used : os, re, decimal
+Libraries used : os, re, decimal \n
 Compatible only on GNU/Linux (code is GNU/Linux directory tree dependent)

 Run program :